danmacklin/erlang_cep/README.md

     make run

 Make sure that you run make deploy before running make test!

+You can speed things up a bit by disabling lager logging within the sys.config file within /erlang_cep/rel/files.

 ##Logging / working out what has gone wrong.